tangyiyang/skyla/README.md

 # What is this?
-Simple, Fast, Stable 2D Mobile game eninge.
+A Simple and Reliable 2D game engine.